Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

 \subsection{2D Two-phase flow}

-Two-phase flows are governed by the unsteady Navier-Stokes equation (\ref{Eqn:NSeqn}), with continuity and momentum equation for incompressible fluids, where $\mathbf{U}$ is velocity field, $\rho$ is density, $\textit{p}$ is pressure and $\mathbf{F_\textit{ST}}$ is the volumetric surface tension. \\
+Two-phase flows are governed by the unsteady Navier-Stokes equation (\ref{Eqn:NSeqn}), with continuity and momentum equation for incompressible fluids, where $\mathbf{U}$ is velocity field, $\rho$ is density, $\textit{p}$ is pressure and $\mathbf{F_\textit{ST}}$ is the volumetric surface tension.

 For capturing the interface between two-phase flows we consider the one-fluid models approach, which are volume-of-fluids (VOF), level-set (LS) and phase-field (PF) methods.
+In the one-fluid model approach, two immiscible fluids are considered as one effective fluid, in which $\mathbf{U}$ acts as the shared velocity of the two fluids $\mathbf{U} = \mathbf{U}_{1} = \mathbf{U}_{2}$.
+The physical properties of the fluids are averaged over the domain, which leads to constituent relations of $\rho$ and $\mu$ weighted values given by:

-Here, we use the Volume of Fluids (VOF) method, in which the modified volume fraction advection equation (\ref{eqn:adv eqn}) is solved simultaneously with continuity and momentum equations.
+Here, we use the VOF method, in which the modified volume fraction advection equation (\ref{eqn:adv eqn}) is solved simultaneously with continuity and momentum equations.
 Where $\alpha \in [0,1]$ is phase fraction which takes values $\alpha = 0$ for gas, $\alpha = 1$ for liquid and at the interface, it ranges between $ 0 < \alpha < 1 $, and $\mathbf{U}_r$ is the relative velocity shown in (\ref{eqn: relative velocity}), which is perpendicular to the interface.
 To solve this advection equation, we use a semi-implicit MULES algorithm.

-In the one-fluid model approach, two immiscible fluids are considered as one effective fluid, in which $\mathbf{U}$ acts as the shared velocity of the two fluids $\mathbf{U} = \mathbf{U}_{1} = \mathbf{U}_{2}$.
-The physical properties of the fluids are averaged over the domain, which leads to constituent relations of $\rho$ and $\mu$ weighted values given by:

 To model the turbulence, we consider $k-\epsilon$ turbulence model based on \cite{launder1983numerical}, which is a two-equation linear eddy viscosity turbulence closure model consisting of $k$ - turbulent energy and $\epsilon$ - turbulent kinetic energy dissipation rate equations: